-This section discusses research questions No.5 and 6: Why do academicians and researchers need to pay more attention to heuristics and emotions in tourism research, particularly in destination marketing/branding research, based on their advantages and drawbacks?
-Is the affective component more important than the cognitive and conative part in selecting a destination?
+This section discusses research questions No.5 and 6: Why do academicians and researchers need to pay more attention to heuristics and emotions in tourism research, particularly in destination marketing/branding research, based on their advantages and

 The review of research findings of relevant documents revealed that emotions and heuristics play significant roles in selecting destinations, which implies their advantages.
 First, emotion is a strong predictor of tourist behaviour.
 In their study, Stojanovic, Andreu and Curras-Perez (2018) found that both user-generated content (UGC) and destination-generated content (DGC) influence tourist behaviour positively.
 Therefore, researchers can suggest that to boost destination brand equity and future behaviour, Destination Management Organizations must create extremely relatable material that elicits emotion and inspires travellers to share their experiences.